itsRealM12C/3dcuberunner/README.md

 # 3dcuberunner
-3d cube runner game built with websim
+3d cube runner game built with websim and chatgpt